villez/rbcal/README.md

 	rbcal 05 2014       # display May 2014
 	rbcal 10-12 2013    # display Oct-Dec 2013
-	rbcal 7-10          # display July-October for current year rbcal 2015          # display show full year 2015
+	rbcal 7-10          # display July-October for current year rbcal 2015          # display full year, Jan-Dec 2015

 ## Installing

-Note: requires Ruby 1.9+ - exact version cutoff not determined, as I'm primarily using 2.x myself.
-The reason is mainly because it uses the `Date` stdlib class heavily, and some of the features aren't available in 1.8.7.
-It should be feasible to implement all the same functionality in an 1.8 compatible way, but currently I have no interest in doing that.
+Requirements: Ruby 1.9.x+/2.x - does *NOT* work with Ruby 1.8.7.
+The exact version cutoff not determined.
+The reason is mainly because the program uses the `Date` stdlib class heavily, and some of the features aren't available in 1.8.7, and it has been end-of-lifed anyway so I have no interest in putting in extra effort to support it.

-Just run `./install.sh` But note!
-The install.sh script is very basic, it just copies the main script into ~/bin/rbcal and the example configuration file into ~/.rbcal but doesn't do much error checking, except not overwriting a previous configuration file.
+There is a simple shell script to install the program for use, `install.sh` However it's very basic and just copies the main script into ~/bin/rbcal and the example configuration file into ~/.rbcal but doesn't do much error checking, except not overwriting a previous configuration file.
 Use carefully, and make sure the ~/bin directory exists beforehand.
+You can easily do the same thing manually.

 ## Future Features